Kelzor/Introductory-ancient-DNA-practical/README.md

   - MEGA11
 + Interpret phylogenetic trees

+## Isotopic and Biomolecular Archaeology assignment

+You will repeat the exercises you did above on data from 14 additional individuals.

+To download the [assignment data](https://github.com/Kelzor/Introductory-ancient-DNA-practical/tree/main/Assignment%20data) from github, go to this [website](https://download-directory.github.io/) and paste the URL of the [mtDNA_files](https://github.com/Kelzor/Introductory-ancient-DNA-practical/tree/main/Assignment%20data/mtDNA_files) and [Mleprae_files](https://github.com/Kelzor/Introductory-ancient-DNA-practical/tree/main/Assignment%20data/Mleprae_files).
+This will create a zip file for you to download, so you don't have to download all the files individually.

 ## Ancient DNA specific learning resource and command line introduction:

 - [Introduction to ancient metagenomics](https://www.spaam-community.org/intro-to-ancient-metagenomics-book/)